nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 The response to the query includes:
 * A `List` profile containing references to `MedicationStatement` for every Medication and Medical Device that met the search criteria
+* A `List` profile containing references to each `ProblemHeader` that is contained in the bundle

 For each `MedicationStatement` referenced in the `List` profile:
 *  The `MedicationStatement` profile of the Medication or Medical Device